takanotaiga/cosmos-transfer2.5/README.md

 Cosmos World Foundation Models come in three model types which can all be customized in post-training: [cosmos-predict](https://github.com/nvidia-cosmos/cosmos-predict2.5), [cosmos-transfer](https://github.com/nvidia-cosmos/cosmos-transfer2.5), and [cosmos-reason](https://github.com/nvidia-cosmos/cosmos-reason1).

 ## News
 * [November 7, 2025] We added autoregressive sliding window generation mode for generating longer videos.
 We also added a new multiview cross-attention module, upgraded dependencies to improve support for Blackwell, and updated inference examples and documentation.

+* [November 6, 2025] As part of the Cosmos family, we released the recipe, a reference diffusion model and a tokenizer for [synthetic LiDAR point cloud generation](https://github.com/nv-tlabs/Cosmos-Drive-Dreams/tree/main/cosmos-transfer-lidargen) from RGB image!

 * [October 28, 2025] We added [Cosmos Cookbook](https://github.com/nvidia-cosmos/cosmos-cookbook), a collection of step-by-step recipes and post-training scripts to quickly build, customize, and deploy NVIDIA’s Cosmos world foundation models for robotics and autonomous systems.